What is genital herpes?

-Abstaining from sex if you or your partner(s) are having and outbreak and using condoms or dental dams during every sexual encounter can reduce the risk of transmission.
-Even with condoms and dental dams and abstinence during outbreaks, there is still a risk of transmission since herpes can spread from areas not covered by the condom or dam and can also spread even when there are no symptoms.
+Abstaining from sex if you or your partner(s) are having an outbreak and using condoms or dental dams during every sexual encounter can reduce the risk of transmission.
+Even with condoms and dental dams and abstinence during outbreaks, there is still a risk of transmission since herpes can spread from areas not covered by the condom or dam and can spread even when there are no symptoms.

 What are the symptoms?